Hello and welcome to Travel with Smudge!

 Enjoy my blog, hopefully you find it interesting and/or inspiring; if you have any comments or feedback please get in touch.

-To me, travelling blogging means I get to live, and relive the dream.
+To me, travel blogging means I get to live, and relive the dream.